sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

   - Copy winutils.exe to the bin directory : C:\hadoop\bin\winutils.exe

-  - In User Variables in System Properties -> Advanced System Settings
+  - Add a new Environment Variable.
+You can use this page as a guide for setting Environment Variables : https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/

-    - Create New Variable Name: HADOOP_HOME = C:\hadoop
+    - HADOOP_HOME = C:\hadoop